-Practice Statement: The one-call centre has documented operating procedures, human resource policies including health and safety and training manuals.
+Practice Statement: The notification service has documented operating procedures, human resource policies including health and safety and training manuals.

-Practice Description: The one-call centre has documented operating procedures, human resource policies including health and safety, and training manuals.
+Practice Description: The notification service has documented operating procedures, human resource policies including health and safety, and training manuals.
 Training manuals, practices, procedures, and policies are on the premises in a designated area or place, dated, and available for reference.